 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 23.2% for employers and 5.5 - 12.5% for employees.
+The agreed contribution rates for future years are 23.2% for employers and 5.5% to 12.5%% for employees.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.

-Total contributions made 2022 £'000 2021 £'000 Employer's contributions 94 66 Employees' contributions 24 17 Total contributions 118 83 Principal actuarial assumptions 2022 % 2021 % Rate of increase in salaries 3.95 3.9 Rate of increase for pensions in payment/inflation 2.95 2.9 Discount rate for scheme liabilities 4.25 1.65
+Total contributions made 2023 £'000 2022 £'000

+Employer's contributions 129 94

+Employees' contributions 32 24

+Total contributions 161 118

+Principal actuarial assumptions 2023 2022

+% %

+Rate of increase in salaries 3.90 3.95

+Rate of increase for pensions in payment/inflation 2.90 2.95

+Discount rate for scheme liabilities 5.30 4.25